 It’s easy!
 You or your group will provide the groceries and the food can be prepared at the Ronald McDonald House or outside the House and brought in.
-You can eat with the families to offer not only a delicious, hot, home-cooked meal, but also the fellowship of kind words and support to these parents.
+You can eat with the families and offer not only a delicious, hot, home-cooked meal, but also the fellowship of kind words and support to these parents.
 If you’re not certain what to do with the leftovers, they are always a welcome sight to those who stay late at the hospital (our kitchen is usually pretty busy between 10 p.m. and midnight).
-In 2011, dinner was provided nearly 98 percent of evenings.
 Our families truly appreciate the home-cooked meals and the fellowship of those who provide dinners.

 When is Dinner served at the Ronald McDonald House?